jeremytammik/moniwonig/index.md

 - install washing machine
 - enlargen bedroom window
 - glass in veranda
+- replace veranda roof by a flat floor and sitting place
+- build a staircase from the kitchen door straight up to the new veranda roof
 - steinfussboden auf veranda
 - shelves in holes in the tiled wall
 - add mosquito netting to all bathroom windows